-Your employer pays contributions as required by the actuary.
+Before age 65, your employer pays contributions as required by the actuary.
 Contributions are allocated to other accounts as follows:

-Productivity Account - the excess of the contributions required to be paid under superannuation legislation and the contributions credited to your Employer Account).
+Productivity Account - the excess of the contributions required to be paid under superannuation legislation and the contributions credited to your Employer Account.
 This is generally 3% of your salary plus 9% of any allowances or bonuses.